markround/nkp-cluster-cleaner/docs/nkp.md

 The Web UI can be installed as a NKP Catalog Application and makes use of features enabled in the Management Cluster:

-- Traefik ingress controller (and optional authentication)
+- Traefik ingress controller (with optional authentication, enabled by default)
 - The default kommander kubeconfig secret for self-attachment.

 ## Installation